Muffins and Quick Bread / Vegan Gluten Free Banana Bread

 • Preheat the oven to 180°C (350°F) and line a bread tin with parchment paper.

 • Add the bananas, milk, peanut butter, olive oil, maple syrup, and vanilla to a large bowl.
 Use an immersion blender to mix until smooth.
-Alternatively, blend in a standing blender, or mash the bananas with a fork before whisking in the other ingredients.
+Alternatively, blend in a standing blender, or mash the bananas with a fork before whisking in the other wet ingredients.

 3 large ripe bananas, 180 ml (¾ cup) oat milk, 100 grams (⅓ cup) natural peanut butter, 60 ml (¼ cup) olive oil, 60 ml (¼ cup) maple syrup, 1 teaspoon pure vanilla extract